-The following selected consolidated financial data and other information as of December 31, 1995 and 1996 and for the fiscal year ended September 30, 1994, months ended December 31, 1994 and for the years ended December for the three 31, 1995 and 1996 have been derived from the Company's Consolidated Financial Statements, which have been audited by Price Waterhouse LLP, independent accountants, included elsewhere in this Prospectus.
-The pro forma income statement data for the fiscal years ended December 31, 1995 and 1996 and for the six months ended June 30, 1996 have been derived from the Company's Unaudited Pro Forma Consolidated Statements of Income, included elsewhere in this The consolidated financial data as of September 30, 1993, and for Prospectus. the fiscal year then ended, and as of September 30, 1994 and as of December 31, 1994 are derived from the consolidated financial statements of the Company, which have been audited but are not contained herein.
-The financial data as of which have been audited but are not contained herein.
-The financial data as of September 30, 1992 and for the fiscal year ended September 30, 1992 and for the year ended December 31, 1994 and as of June 30, 1997 and for the six months ended June 30, 1996 and 1997 are unaudited.
+The following selected consolidated financial data and other information as of December 31, 1995 and 1996 and for the fiscal year ended September 30, 1994, for the three months ended December 31, 1994 and for the years ended December 31, 1995 and 1996 have been derived from the Company's Consolidated Financial Statements, which have been audited by Price Waterhouse LLP, independent accountants, included elsewhere in this Prospectus.
+The pro forma income statement data for the fiscal years ended December 31, 1995 and 1996 and for the three months ended March 31, 1996 have been derived from the Company's Unaudited Pro Forma Consolidated Statements of Income, included elsewhere in this Prospectus.
+The consolidated financial data as of September 30, 1993 and 1994 and as of December 31, 1994 are derived from the consolidated financial statements of the Company, which have been audited but are not contained herein.
+The financial data as of September 30, 1992 and for the fiscal year ended September 30, 1992 and for the year ended December 31, 1994 and as of March 31, 1997 and for the three months ended March 31, 1996 and 1997 are unaudited.
 Interim results, in the opinion of management, include all adjustments (consisting solely of normal recurring adjustments) necessary to present fairly the financial information for such periods; however, such results are not necessarily indicative of the results which may be expected for any other interim period or for a full year.
-This information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Consolidated Financial Statements and the related notes thereto included elsewhere in this
+This information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Consolidated Financial Statements and the related notes thereto included elsewhere in this Prospectus.